How To Convert Ug To G

 Converting micrograms to grams is a simple process that follows a clear set of steps.
 You can use this method every time you encounter the conversion.

 1. Identify the Value in Micrograms First, look at the number you need to convert.
 This is your starting point.
-To give you an idea, you might have a dosage of 500 µg.
+Here's one way to look at it: you might have a dosage of 500 µg.

 2. Remember the Conversion Factor Keep in mind that 1 µg equals 0.000001 g.
 This is the same as saying you need to move the decimal point six places to the left.

 3. Divide by 1,000,000 or Move the Decimal To convert, you can either divide the number of micrograms by 1,000,000 or move the decimal point in the number six places to the left.
-For a whole number, you will need to add leading zeros Turns out it matters..
+For a whole number, you will need to add leading zeros Took long enough..

 4. Write the Answer The result will be your value in grams.